-1. A licensed psychologist, certified school psychologist, developmental pediatrician, psychiatrist, licensed physician, licensed physician assistant or licensed nurse practitioner certifies that the individual has a diagnosis of autism which is documented by the results of a diagnostic tool.

-2. A QDDP certifies that the individual has impairments in adaptive behavior based on the results of a standardized assessment of adaptive functioning which shows that the individual has both of the following:

-a.
-Significant limitation in meeting the standards of maturation, learning, personal independence, or social responsibility of the individual's age and cultural group; and b.
-Substantial adaptive skill deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and/or capacity for independent living.

-3. Documentation substantiates that the individual has had these conditions of autism and adaptive functioning deficits which manifested during the developmental period which is from birth up to the individual's 22nd birthday.

-4. The results of a medical evaluation completed within the previous 365 days that reflects the individual's current medical condition.
+- 1. A licensed psychologist, certified school psychologist, developmental pediatrician, psychiatrist, licensed physician, licensed physician assistant or licensed nurse practitioner certifies that the individual has a diagnosis of autism which is documented by the results of a diagnostic tool. - 2.
+A QDDP certifies that the individual has impairments in adaptive behavior based on the results of a standardized assessment of adaptive functioning which shows that the individual has both of the following: - a.
+Significant limitation in meeting the standards of maturation, learning, personal independence, or social responsibility of his or her age and cultural group; and - b.
+Substantial adaptive skill deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and/or capacity for independent living based on a standardized adaptive functioning test. - 3.
+Documentation substantiates that the individual has had these conditions of autism and adaptive functioning deficits which manifested during the developmental period which is from birth up to the individual's 22nd birthday. - 4.
+The results of a medical evaluation completed within the previous 365 days that reflects the individual's current medical condition.
 The medical evaluation may be the medical evaluation approved by the Department (Form MA 51), or an examination that is completed by a licensed physician, physician's assistant, or nurse practitioner that states the individual is recommended for an ICF/ORC level of care.

-The following four criteria must be met to document a diagnosis of developmental disability with a high probability of intellectual disability or autism prior to age 9 and determine eligibility upon initial certification:
+The following four criteria must be met to document a diagnosis of developmental disability and determine eligibility upon initial certification:

-1. A licensed psychologist, certified school psychologist, psychiatrist, developmental pediatrician, licensed physician, licensed physician assistant or licensed nurse practitioner certifies that the individual has a diagnosis of developmental disability with a high probability of resulting in an intellectual disability or autism which is documented by the results of a standardized diagnostic tool.

-2. A QDDP certifies that the individual has impairments in adaptive behavior based on the results of a standardized assessment of adaptive functioning which shows that the individual has both of the following:

-a.
-Substantial adaptive skill deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and/or capacity for independent living.

-3. The individual is 8 years of age or younger.

-4. The results of a medical evaluation completed within the previous 365 days that reflects the individual's current medical condition.
+- 1. A licensed psychologist, certified school psychologist, psychiatrist, developmental pediatrician, licensed physician, licensed physician assistant or licensed nurse practitioner certifies that the individual has a diagnosis of developmental disability with a high probability of resulting in an intellectual disability or autism which is documented by the results of a standardized diagnostic tool. - 2.
+A QDDP certifies that the individual has impairments in adaptive behavior based on the results of a standardized assessment of adaptive functioning which shows that the individual has both of the following: - a.
+Substantial adaptive skill deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and/or capacity for independent living based on a standardized adaptive functioning test. - 3.
+The individual is 8 years of age or younger. - 4.
+The results of a medical evaluation completed within the previous 365 days that reflects the individual's current medical condition.
 The medical evaluation may be the medical evaluation approved by the Department (Form MA 51), or an examination that is completed by a licensed physician, physician's assistant, or nurse practitioner that states the individual is recommended for an ICF/ORC level of care.

-The following four criteria must be met to document a diagnosis of a medically complex condition and determine eligibility upon initial certification:

-1. A licensed physician, including a developmental pediatrician, licensed physician's assistant or certified registered nurse practitioner must certify on DP 1090 that the individual has a medically complex condition.

-2. A QDDP certifies that the individual has impairments in adaptive behavior based on the results of a standardized assessment of adaptive functioning which shows that the individual has both of the following:

-a.
-Significant limitation in meeting the standards of maturation, learning, personal independence, or social responsibility of the individual's age and cultural group; and b.
-Substantial adaptive skill deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and/or capacity for independent living.

-3. The individual is 21 years of age or younger.

-4. The results of a medical evaluation completed within the previous 365 days that reflects the individual's current medical condition.
-The medical evaluation may be the medical evaluation approved by the Department (Form MA 51), or an examination that is completed by a licensed physician, licensed physician's assistant, or certified registered nurse practitioner that states the individual is recommended for an ICF/ORC level of care.